isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2224.md

 ---
-title: HRSS & Payroll Processing with JustLogin - Package (16 - 25 Employees)
+title: Sage CRM Standard for Sales, Service and Project Management Version v2021 - E. Standard CRM With Field Service Automation for 10 Named Users
 permalink: /productivity-solutions-grant/solutionrepo/solution2224
 ---

 ### Description

-Providing customized HR outsourcing services combined with Human Capital Management solutions/SaaS such as Employment Information System, Leave Management, Expense Claims, Time Attendance, Payroll Benefits that includes mobile app.
+Sage CRM is a customer relationship management solution designed to help small and midsize businesses optimize their customer experience and improve productivity.
+The solution helps users to simplify the work processes such as quotes and orders, progressing leads and converting them to opportunities using sales workflow, shorten work process cycles.

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/DesensitisedMatchResourcesPayrollAnnex3CRwef27May2021_Part_2.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/ComptracSystems20200856_Desensitised_Annex_3_Part_5.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria